-Kelly said Pimentel is a follower of Anwar al-Awlaki, the radical U.S.-born cleric who rose to become a top figure in al Qaeda in the Arabian Peninsula before a U.S. drone strike killed him this year in Yemen.
+New York City Police Commissioner Ray Kelly identified the suspect as a follower of Anwar al-Awlaki, a radical American-born cleric who rose to become a top figure in al Qaeda in the Arabian Peninsula.
+Pimentel allegedly tried to contact al-Awlaki directly, but never got a response.

 An unemployed native of the Dominican Republican who is a U.S. citizen, Pimentel had lived most of his life in Manhattan, except for five years in Schenectady, New York.
 He’d had been monitored by authorities since 2009 and his extreme positions “made even some of his like-minded friends nervous,” said Kelly.

-In August, the suspect allegedly decided to carry out the bomb plot, Kelly said.
-He “jacked up his speed” after al-Awlaki’s death on September 30, according to the police commissioner.
+Last August, the suspect allegedly decided to carry out the bomb plot.
+He “jacked up his speed” after September 30, when al-Awlaki was killed in a U.S. drone strike in Yemen, according to the police commissioner.